RishabhRD/nvim-rdark/README.md

 The plugin is developed upon [colorbuddy](https://github.com/tjdevries/colorbuddy.nvim).
 So, it's very easy to integrate treesitter highlighting with the plugin.
-Currently, it doesn't include any treesitter highlighting for any language.

-But I would include treesitter highlighting for the languages, I feel current highlighting looks ugly.
-(Yeah! it would happen only if I would use that language :smile:).
-However, if you are using the language and you want to include the treesitter highlighting then you can raise a PR.
-It would be pleasure to merge it.
+Currently, partial treesitter-highlighting is supported.
+However, because I am not a big coloring expert (I rarely can imagine a good colorscheme with each component in mind :smile:).
+So, it maybe possible that current treesitter highlighting is really messed up.
+If you feel so, feel free to create a PR.
+I would be glad to merge it (If PR's color configuration doesn't hurt my eyes :smile:).